jdkloe/pybufr-ecmwf/README.md

 ## Introduction

-Python module for reading van writing BUFR files and composing BUFR templates.

 BUFR is the World Meteorological Organization (WMO) standard file format for the exchange of weather observations.
+Pybufr_ecmwf is a python module for reading and of writing BUFR files and for composing BUFR templates.

-The pybufr_ecmwf module provides a python interface to the ECMWF bufrdc library and allows to read and write files in
+The pybufr_ecmwf module provides a python interface to the ECMWF bufrdc library and allows to read and write files in BUFR format.
-BUFR format, and to create BUFR tables and templates.
+This python module adds the possibility to create BUFR templates and write the results as BUFR tables that can be used by the ECMWF BUFRDC library.

 The API consists of several layers:
 * the raw/bare c API that connects python to the fortran library